xStylistic/ICS4U-Culminating/README.md

 Hi Mr. Lee,

-Thanks for being a great teacher this semester.
-I learned a lot of new things in ICS and enjoyed this class.
+Thanks for being a great teacher this semester, I learned a lot of new things in ICS and enjoyed this class 😀